Last updated January, 2017.

 Your spouse or your children?
 If they do "this," you do "that."

-Thoughts give rise to feelings and emotions, and those feelings and emotions lead to urges, actions, and reactions.
-Without awareness, this process is usually automatic.
+Thoughts give rise to emotions and feelings, and those emotions and feelings lead to urges, and actions/reactions.
+Without awareness, this process is somewhat automatic and instantaneous.

 Someone cuts you off in traffic?
 You get mad and honk your horn.
 And, perhaps, make an obscene gesture (or, curse them under your breath).

-Sometimes you are able to stop yourself from an automatic reaction.
-Most of the time, however, everything unfolds without a lot of input from you: situation, thoughts, feelings, emotions, urges, actions and reactions.
+Sometimes you are able to stop yourself from automatic reactions.
+Most of the time, however, everything unfolds without a lot of input from you: situation, thoughts, emotions, feelings, urges, actions/reactions.

 With awareness, you see the process more clearly:

-"Here is a situation, here are my thoughts about that situation, here are the feelings, emotions, and urges that those thoughts create."
+"Here is a situation, here are thoughts about the situation, here are emotions, feelings, and urges those thoughts lead to."

 Or, put another way, you can respond instead of react.

 Whether you realize it or not, it's our normal state.